openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 If the `vp_token` is returned in the frontchannel, a hash of the respective token MUST be included in `id_token`.

-`vp_hash`
-OPTIONAL.
-Hash value of `vp_token` that represents the W3C VP.
-Its value is the base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the `vp_token` value, where the hash algorithm used is the hash algorithm used in the alg Header Parameter of the ID Token's JOSE Header.
-For instance, if the alg is RS256, hash the vp_token value with SHA-256, then take the left-most 128 bits and base64url encode them.
-The `vp_hash` value is a case sensitive string.

 # Requesting Verifiable Presentations

 This section illustrates how the `claims` parameter can be used for requesting verified presentations.
 It serves as a starting point to drive discussion about this aspect.
 There are other candidate approaches for this purpose (most notably [DIF Presentation Exchange](https://identity.foundation/presentation-exchange/).
 They will be evaluated as this draft evolves.